-K92ML has recently commenced underground exploration at the Irumafimpa gold mine.
+K92ML has not commenced surface exploration on ML150 at the Irumafimpa gold mine.

-Historic exploration is reported in Section 6 of the "Independent Technical Report, Resource Estimate and Summary of Mine Facilities, Kainantu Project, Papua New Guinea" by Nolidan Mineral Consultants, Author Anthony Woodward, April 15, 2016 which is filed on SEDAR.
+Historic exploration on ML150 (Irumafimpa, Kora, Judd, and Karempe) is reported in Section 6.1 of this report.
+Further exploration information at other prospects at Kainantu is described in the "Independent Technical Report, Resource Estimate and Summary of Mine Facilities, Kainantu Project,

+Papua New Guinea" by Nolidan Mineral Consultants, Author Anthony Woodward, April 15, 2016 which is filed on SEDAR.